-“Every year fire departments in Santa Clara County respond to snake bite calls” said Ken Kehmna, Fire Chief of the Santa Clara County Fire Department “knowing a few simple tips to avoid being bit is the best prevention.”
+“Every year, fire departments in Santa Clara County respond to snake bite calls,” said Ken Kehmna, Fire Chief of the Santa Clara County Fire Department.
+“Knowing a few simple tips to avoid being bitten is the best prevention.”

 Keeping an eye out for rattlesnakes should be part of everyone's outdoor routine when taking to the hills and open spaces in Santa Clara County.
-About 7,000 people are bitten by venomous snakes in the U.S. annually but only 0.2% (1 out of 500) venomous snake bites result serious injury.
-Last year in Santa Clara County, over 15 people were bitten and all were successfully treated and released from medical care.
+About 7,000 people are bitten by venomous snakes in the U.S. annually, but only 0.2% (1 out of 500) venomous snake bites result in serious injury.
+Approximately 15 people are bitten each year in Santa Clara County; most are treated and released from the hospital.

-“With the close proximity to open space and wilderness areas in Santa Clara County, the potential for snake bites increases” said EMS Chief Michael Petrie with the Santa Clara County Emergency Medical Services System, “keeping calm, providing simple first aid, and calling 911 will help the paramedics and firefighters treat the bite once they arrive on the scene.”
+The most likely places for spotting a rattlesnake are in parks, on trails, and in the more rural areas of the County; however, rattlesnakes also live near highly populated areas, such as biking and running trails that pass through the cities.
+“With the close proximity to open space and wilderness areas in Santa Clara County, the potential for snake bites increases,” said EMS Chief Michael Petrie with the Santa Clara County Emergency Medical Services System.
+“Keeping calm, providing simple first aid, and calling 911 will help the paramedics and firefighters treat the bite once they arrive on the scene.”

 Following a few simple tips can help you enjoy the warm weather and outdoor activities while lessening your chances of snakebite.